berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section07 Homework 0.1.md

 following into your terminal:

-    grader hw0-1 hw0-1.scm fizzbuzz
+    grader hw0-1 hw0-1.rkt fizzbuzz

-## EXERCISE 3 - The Most Baffling Question
+## Exercise 3 - The Most Baffling Question

 Why did the Walrus cross the Serengeti?

 To figure out this answer, look on Piazza for the post labeled "Answer to Homework 0-1 Exercise 3".

-## Exercise 4.
+## Exercise 4 - `new-if`

 See what happens when you type the following snippets of code into the
 interpreter: